 • Minced garlic: I prefer to mince garlic for the best flavor.
 If you’re in a pinch, you can also use minced garlic from a jar.

-• Cheese: I used a blend of mozzarella and parmesan, but you can use any cheese that works for you.
-I recommend using something that melts.
+• Cheese: I used a blend of mozzarella and Parmesan, but you can use any cheese that works for you.
+I recommend using something that melts like gruyere.

 • Italian seasoning: This is an herby blend of things like basil, oregano, thyme, and parsley.
 You can whip up a homemade blend of Italian seasoning or buy it premade in most spice sections of the grocery store.